 The student-faculty ratio is low, permitting extensive supervision and individual attention to the student's growth and development.
 One of the major strengths of our program is the extent to which students and faculty share interests with those in other areas.
 Students frequently work closely with faculty from as many as three areas and/or interests during their tenure here.

-- Undergraduate Psychology courses: Introduction to Psychology, statistics and experimental.
+- Undergraduate Psychology courses: Introduction to Psychology, statistics and research design.

 - GRE required: Verbal and Quantitative.
 Advanced test in Psychology is optional.
 Although we have no minimum score requirements, median GRE scores of current students are in the 70th-80th percentile range.
 Median GPA's are 3.70.